Human Activities Impact on the Planet

 Managing tourism in a sustainable manner, and for the benefit of all, is more critical than ever.
 What can you do?
 Here are a few examples on how you can become a conscious traveller and help us!

-– Don’t drink bottled water and plastics in general, try to re-fill your bottle when possible.
+– Don’t drink bottled water and do not buy one-use plastics in general, try to re-fill your bottle when possible.
+Look for non-plasticized alternatives if available.

-– Be careful with the sunscreen products you buy, many have chemicals that harm the marine environment and are clearly not eco-friendly
+– Be careful with the sunscreen products you buy, many have chemicals that harm the marine environment and are clearly not eco-friendly.
+Look for the coral friendly tag on them!

-– Visit operators which help support both economic and social growth within the community and help empower women (for example).
+– Visit operators which help support both economic and social growth within the community and help empower women (or other oppressed groups, such as indigenous communities).
 This way you can participate in an authentic cultural experience knowing that your money is helping those who need it the most.

 – Buying artisan products from local sellers especially home-made instead of from shopping malls.
 This also helps preserve their cultural heritage.
-This includes souvenirs so avoid buying anything made from endangered species or hard woods.
+This includes souvenirs.
+Please, avoid buying anything made from endangered species or hard woods.

-– Eating in local restaurants and buy food from street vendors instead of international chain restaurants.
-This way it supports the local businesses.
+– Eat in local restaurants and buy food from street vendors instead of international chain restaurants.
+This way you make sure you are supporting the local businesses, you get the authentic flavour and you probably will get really cheap and quality dishes.

 – Be careful what you bring to remote locations, and most important: what you leave.
 Batteries are left in the room, but what do we do with them??
 An empty bottle of wine?
 Also, make a note where you put your litter and the packaging which you buy.
 Recycle when you can.